inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 ### 9. Buffering Roads

-Okay, we’ve refined our data a bit so that it shows us the features we are interested in analyzing.
+Okay, we've refined our data a bit so that it shows us the features we are interested in analyzing.
 Remember that according to our criteria our land area should be within 300 meters of a main road and close to a health facility.
 QGIS allows us to calculate distances from any vector object, and we will use this functionality to help us reach a solution.

- * Make sure that only the ***jalan*** and ***kebun_tegalan*** layers are visible, to simplify the map while you’re working.
+ * Make sure that only the ***jalan*** and ***kebun_tegalan*** layers are visible, to simplify the map while you're working.
  * Go to Vector ?
 Geoprocessing Tools ?
 Buffer(s).
 .. image:: /static/tutorial/intro-analysis/10_vector.png

-* In the first dropdown box choose “jalan”
+* In the first dropdown box choose "jalan"
-* Enter “300” next to Buffer distance.
+* Enter "300" next to Buffer distance.
-* Check the box next to “Dissolve buffer results.”
+* Check the box next to "Dissolve buffer results."
 * Click Browse and type buffer_jalan_300m.shp for the filename.
 .. image:: /static/tutorial/intro-analysis/10_buffer.png